Basement Flooding Protection Subsidy Program (BFPSP)

 - Supply and installation of electro-pneumatic backwater valve

-- The replacement of a back-up valve (except cast-iron would qualify)
+- Replacement of a back-up valve (except cast-iron would qualify)

 - If a backwater valve is installed by a contractor, a licensed plumber must certify its installation.